-- a) Academic suspension
+- 1. Academic suspension

-- b) Denial of admission to program
+- 2. Denial of admission to program

-- c) Charges of academic dishonesty, such as plagiarism, cheating, or falsifying records
+- 3. Charges of academic dishonesty, such as plagiarism, cheating, or falsifying records

-- d) Failure to complete program or graduation requirements
+- 4. Failure to complete program or graduation requirements

-- e) Dismissal from program
+- 5. Dismissal from program

-- f) Final course grades
+- 6. Final course grades

 Students have the responsibility for reviewing and following the Appeal Procedures outlined in the Student Handbook which also outlines various causes and remedies.
 All appeals must be initiated by the student by first notifying the Senior Vice President for Academic Affairs.